-Private Client Services' revenue is generated through traditional commission based brokerage services; the sale of fee-based products and services; client-related interest; and fees and commissions earned by private client Advisory Teams for investment banking and venture capital transactions.
+Canaccord Wealth Management's revenue is generated through traditional commission based brokerage services; the sale of fee-based products and services; client-related interest; and fees and commissions earned by private client Advisory Teams for investment banking and venture capital transactions.
 Commission revenue from the sale of investment products and the provision of brokerage and other financial services is based on an established commission schedule.
 Discounts and adjustments to this schedule are based on the client's level of business, transaction size, complexity and other relevant factors.

-As of Q4/09, Canaccord's Private Client Services division had 338 Advisory Teams.
+As of Q4/10, Canaccord's Canaccord Wealth Management division had 303 Advisory Teams.
 Advisory Teams are generally comprised of one or more Investment Advisors (IAs) and their assistants and associates, who together manage a shared set of client accounts.
 Advisory teams that are led by, or only include, an IA who has been licensed for less that three years are not included in the Advisory Team count, as it generally takes three years for new IAs to build an average sized book.

-Canaccord's Private Client Services group has 24 retail offices throughout Canada in the following locations:
+Canaccord's Canaccord Wealth Management group has 30 retail offices throughout Canada in the following locations:

-British Columbia Yukon Alberta Ontario Quebec Nova Scotia
+British Columbia Yukon Alberta Ontario Quebec Nova Scotia Saskatchean

-Abbotsford Whitehorse Calgary Kingston Beloeil Halifax
+Abbotsford Whitehorse Calgary Kingston Beloeil Halifax Saskatoon

 Campbell River Edmonton London Montreal

 Kelowna Ottawa Quebec City

-Nanaimo Simcoe
+Nanaimo Simcoe Gatineau

-Prince George Toronto
+Prince George (2) Toronto

-Vancouver - Head Office Waterloo
+Vancouver - Head Office Toront-

+Eglinton

-Vancouver - Bentall Thunder Bay
+Vancouver - Bentall Waterloo

-Vernon
+Vernon Thunder Bay

-Victoria
+Victoria Orangeville

-White Rock
+White Rock Cobourg